daniel-p-green/alain-ai-learning-platform/README.md

 ## What Is ALAIN?

 ALAIN turns a model reference into an interactive tutorial that teaches setup, safe usage, and best practices.
-It generates a lesson you can run in‑browser and export to a notebook — no heavy backend required.
+It generates a lesson you can run in‑browser and export to a notebook — no heavy backend or opaque server execution.

 ### Why ALAIN

 - Paste a model link → get a guided, runnable lesson.
-- Works online or fully local via OpenAI‑compatible endpoints (e.g., Ollama, LM Studio).
+- Works hosted or fully local via OpenAI‑compatible endpoints (e.g., Ollama, LM Studio).
-- In‑browser execution for Python (Pyodide) and JS/TS (Web Worker).
+- Parameterized execution only; no server‑side arbitrary code.
-- One‑click export to Jupyter/Colab for sharing and grading.
+- One‑click export to Colab/Jupyter; consistent, vendor‑neutral examples.

 ### Inspiration

 Docs are passive, scattered, and often not runnable.
 New models drop weekly but “hello world” still takes hours.
 ALAIN makes models learnable in minutes by turning any reference (Hugging Face, local, hosted) into a step‑by‑step, graded lesson you can actually run.

+### Why Now

+- Models ship daily; documentation lags.
+ALAIN turns model cards into runnable lessons.
+- OpenAI‑compatible APIs unify Poe, vLLM, Ollama, and LM Studio.
+ALAIN runs hosted and local with one instruction layer.
+- Consumer GPUs and mature runtimes make local learning practical.
+ALAIN keeps the UX identical offline.

 ---